Arno Adkins, AIA

 While earning his Bachelor of Architecture from the University of Cincinnati, Arno studied abroad in Copenhagen and interned in London, Boston and New York City.
 Upon graduation he spent time at Iu + Bibliowicz Architects, focusing on commercial interiors and residential work and then ImreyCulbert where he worked on several museum and gallery projects including the Kuwait National Museum, a UNESCO World Heritage project.
 He then moved to TEN Arquitectos where he contributed to a variety of design proposals and projects including 300 Ashland, a large mixed-use project within the Brooklyn Academy of Music Cultural District.

-Arno is originally from Ohio; however, spent most of his formative years in Las Vegas where he saw rapid and irresponsible urban growth in a challenging natural environment.
+Arno is originally from Ohio, however, he spent most of his formative years in Las Vegas where he saw rapid and irresponsible urban growth in a challenging natural environment.
 At COOKFOX, Arno takes the lessons he learned there and elsewhere to make smarter, more environmentally responsible choices in his work.

 Education